 Kick up your cocktail shrimp's flavor profile with a slice of bacon to wrap around its center.
 We love the way they display on a simple cedar wood cutting board.

 Fried Chicken Wings

 For fun, picnic vibes, offer up some finger food fried chicken.
 We love how on-theme this appetizer was in this lakefront Americana wedding.

-Classic Mediterranean food makes the perfect hors d’oeuvres at a boho-style wedding.
-Falafel balls served on a rustic wooden tray was the choice during cocktail hour at this San Diego wedding.
+Classic Mediterranean food makes the best hors d’oeuvres at a boho-style wedding.
+Falafel balls served on rustic wooden trays were the delectable choice during cocktail hour at this San Diego wedding.